microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes.md

 ### SLIDE: Resources

 To find links to Docs and Learn, and to all the resources I've mentioned in this talk, check out the Session Resources link on this slide.
-You can also run of the demos I gave today yourself, using the code and scripts available in this github repository.
-And if you'd like to get a Microsoft Certificaion in AI or Data Science, theres a special offer for a free certificate for attendees today: check out this link for details.
+You can also run all of the demos I gave today yourself, using the code and scripts available in this github repository.
+And if you'd like to get a Microsoft Certification in AI or Data Science, theres a special offer for a free certificate for attendees today: check out this link for details.